chartley1988/chartley-template/documentation/Content Collections.md

 Add new blog entries by adding them to `content/blog`.
 Any filenames preceded with an underscore will **not** be published.

 ### List of Entries
 At build, an index of blog posts is generated.
 How many pages of posts there are is determined by the variable `quantityDisplayed` in the file `/src/pages/blog/[page].astro`.
 By default, 6 posts are shown per page.
 If you choose to customize the page with a more text based list rather than the default cards in this file, then you may want to increase number of posts.
+The size of the card elements can be customized by changing the `cardSize` variable, the default is 200px.